 GeneCards Summary for CD1E Gene

 CD1E (CD1e Molecule) is a Protein Coding gene.
-Diseases associated with CD1E include mycobacterium malmoense and multifocal motor neuropathy.
-Among its related pathways are Hematopoietic cell lineage.
-GO annotations related to this gene include beta-2-microglobulin binding and endogenous lipid antigen binding.
-An important paralog of this gene is CD1C.
+Diseases associated with CD1E include Mycobacterium Malmoense and Autoimmune Neuropathy.
+Among its related pathways are Tight junction and Hematopoietic cell lineage.
+Gene Ontology (GO) annotations related to this gene include lipid binding and lipopeptide binding.
+An important paralog of this gene is CD1B.

 UniProtKB/Swiss-Prot for CD1E Gene